How religion in Russia supports the genocidal war against Ukraine: a public dialogue was held in Ukrinform

 Opening the event, he emphasized that Russia’s war against Ukraine has a genocidal nature.
 It is evident that there are public calls in the Russian Federation to exterminate Ukrainians.
 The Russian occupiers on the captured lands of Ukraine persecute and kill citizens with pro-Ukrainian views, exterminate the intelligentsia, and commit mass crimes against the civilian population (torture, rape, murder, kidnapping, deprivation of liberty, etc.); instead of the Ukrainian education system illegally liquidated, they introduce one that aims to change the identity of children and youth, destroy monuments of history and culture, especially those related to Ukrainian identity, loot and destroy Ukrainian museums, archives, theatres, libraries and churches.
 The Russian Federation is mass-deporting Ukrainian children from the occupied territories to its territory to change their identity.
 Russia is also purposefully destroying infrastructure and life support facilities in Ukraine, practically wiping the Ukrainian cities of Mariupol, Volnovakha, Shchastia, Severodonetsk, Bakhmut and others from the face of the planet.

-In his report “Support of Russia’s aggressive and genocidal war against Ukraine by “traditional” religious organizations of the Russian Federation,” the scientist emphasized: “The high level of support for the aggressive war against Ukraine by the Russians achieved through massive and well-financed propaganda.
+In his report “Support of Russia’s aggressive and genocidal war against Ukraine by “traditional” religious organizations of the Russian Federation,” the scholar emphasized: “The high level of support for the aggressive war against Ukraine by the Russians achieved through massive and well-financed propaganda.
 To convey it, the ruling Russian regime uses all possible ways – authorities, mass media, the education system, as well as religious organizations.
 In this war, the Russian Orthodox Church showes itself as one of the most destructive forces, which openly supports the aggressive war of the Russian Federation and its de facto genocidal policy.
 This is one of the ideological pillars of Russia’s aggression against Ukraine.
 And there are many examples of this.”

 The same situation with Islam, the second most widespread religion in Russia after Orthodox Christianity.
 Some leaders of Muslim religious organizations in Russia directly call for the genocide of the Ukrainian nation.
 The Buddhist and Jewish religious organizations of Russia also support the Putin regime.

-The scientist emphasizes that the world must respond to this, in particular, continuing and expanding the practice of imposing sanctions on religious leaders and activists who support the criminal policy of the Russian Federation towards Ukraine.
+The scholar emphasizes that the world must respond to this, in particular, continuing and expanding the practice of imposing sanctions on religious leaders and activists who support the criminal policy of the Russian Federation towards Ukraine.
 Also, international interreligious forums could play their role, which would evaluate the actions of the aggressor state, statements and actions in support of it by Russian religious organizations, both from the point of view of international law and high moral standards.

 Professor Dmytro Bily recalled that religion was a means of control for Russia for many centuries.
 “Putin’s regime will continue to use this instrument of terror against Ukrainian self-identification,” he said. — This fits perfectly into the concept of signs of genocide defined by Raphael Lemkin.
 To the destruction of the nation’s intelligence, the destruction of the nation’s foundation (the peasantry), the destruction of the nation’s future (which we can now see in the example of the removal of children), he adds the destruction of the nation’s soul, that is, the church.”